datacarpentry/python-socialsci/_episodes/02-Python basics.md

 > ### Exercise
 >
-> 1. Create a new cell and paste into it the code cell above.
-Remove all of the calls to the print function and run the code.
+> 1. Create a new cell and paste into it the assignments to the variables a and b and the contents of the code cell above with all of the print statements.
+Remove all of the calls to the print function so you only have the expressions that were to be printed and run the code.
 What is returned?
 >
 > 2. Now remove all but the first line (with the 4 items in it) and run the cell again.
-How does this ourput differ from when we used the print function?
+How does this output differ from when we used the print function?
 >
 > 3. Practice assigning values to variables using as many different operators as you can think of.
 > 4. Create some expressions to be evaluated using brackets to enforce the precedence that you require
 >
 >
 > > ## Solution
+> >
+> > 1.
+Only the last result is printed.
+> > 2.
+The 4 'items' are printed by the REPL, but not in the same way as the print statement.
+The items in quotes are treated as seperate strings, for the variables a and b the values are printed.
+All four items are treated as a 'tuple' which are shown in brackets.
 > >
 > > A complete set of Python operators can be found in the [official documentation](https://docs.python.org/3.5/library/operator.html) .
 The documentataion may appear a bit confusing as it initially talks about operators as functions whereas we generally use them as 'inplace ' operators.
 Section 10.3.1 provides a table which list all of the available operators, not all of which are relevant to basic arithmetic.
 > >